-Step 1 - Understand What You Need
+Step 1 - What Do You Want From Rehab?

 Some providers can try to sell Rehab, and even Aftercare, upfront, before you've even started treatment, but do you really need all these?

 - Do you need all three stages of treatment, detox > rehab > aftercare?
 It's important to be clear on this.

 Opting for the full package will provide more support, but think about if it's necessary.

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.

 But the provider on your doorstep doesn't necessarily provide the best overall value, in the context of your entire recovery journey.